389ds/389ds.github.io/docs/389ds/design/cache_redesign.md

 and we can stop rolling new caches, trees, lists for each module.
 We can remove thousands of lines of code from DS, and we can use something better.

+#### How are we maintaining entry pages?

+If we get pages from the database that are in memory (ie pointers to mmap db pages, not copies in memory), we need a way to ensure these are not altered.

+This is relying on an assumption that the COW Tree only copies references to an entry.
+This depends upon *your* value duplication function.

+You may choose to allow the tree to use reference counted pointers to the same entries in the tree.
+Alternately, you can do a true deep copy on the copy operation.

+So assuming this was an entry cache, the most sense would be to deepcopy entries in the cache on modification so previous versions were not affected.

+This means that entries in the cache *must not* be pointers to memory mapped from the database.
+They must have been allocated by the system allocator by us!

+You may be able to use a hybrid approach with a change to the dup function, where values on copy leave a "shadow" entry, but the live "written to" item is a proper pointer to the DB page.
+This would be quite expensive though.

+#### How do we add an entry to the tree during a cache miss?

+This partially ties to the question above, about how we will maintain entries in the cache when they are required to be owned in certain ways.

+The issue is that we may have mulitple reads in the cache at a time, but if there is a cache miss, we now need to include the missed data into the cache: Other threads might need it too!

+There are two solutions to this problem.

+##### Solution 1

+At startup we populate the cache with shadow, empty entries for each entry that exists in id2entry.
+This means we would *find* the entry in the tree, but it's data hadn't been filled in.
+We can then change the state of and populate the shadow entry.
+Eviction of this cache entry, would result in it becoming another shadow entry, deletion would remove it entierly.

+This means that entries would have a lifecycle of:

+    shadow (empty, no data)
+    populated (no changes, all can view)
+    expired (no change, will be removed soon) dirty (changed relative to db and older txns) deleted (IE not in tree)

+We would allow the following transitions:

+    shadow -> populated
+    populated -> deleted, expired
+    populated -> dirty, expired
+    expired -> deleted
+    dirty -> populated
+    populated -> shadow

+Each of these represents what can occur during the runtime of the cache.

+* To delete an entry in the shadow state, we must populate it.
+This is so older transactions have the "data" in them if they access the entry.
+* Writing to an entry cause it to split.
+We copy the entry for the write and future transactions to dirty state and on.
+We leave the old populated entry as "expired" to mark that once the read only transactions that are active are complete, we can remove this item.
+* dirty items are written back to the database and considered "populated" again.
+* expired items are deleted once there are no more references.
+* populated items may be evicted from the cache and turned into shadow pointers again.

+This means each entry has a small lifetime of it's own, and must maintain is own coherency (likely a per-entry rwlock).
+This would not be access a lot, only to change states, and to ensure counting of each item.

+##### Solution 2

+We leave the tree "as is", and on cache miss, we bypass and go to a staging cache.
+The staging cache has a seperated transaction lifecycle to the main cache.
+We pull up the entry to the staging cache, and access it from there.
+On the next write operation (or async task) the contents of the stage cache are moved to the main cache.

+This way, if the item is in the main cache we pay no penalty, but if we miss, we have still got a fast copy on write structure we can reference, and we can then async populate the main cache.